 - know how to spell?
 Point a camera?
 Contribute to SingleTracks!
 We can always use stories, articles, jokes, photos, art, whatever!
 Call for deadlines.

 - want to really get involved big time?
-Start a chapter, start a patrol, start a kids program, be the bike store liaison coordinator, whatever.
+Start a chapter, start a kid's ride program, be the bike store liaison coordinator, whatever.
 (Just please don't come to us and say, "You know what YOU GUYS should do.?" and expect it to just happen) We are always interested in new programs if they have willing leaders.

 - have some ideas and energy, a little time, but don't know how you fit in?
 Come to your local chapter's board meeting, and find out what's going on!